frequenz-floss/frequenz-repo-config-python/cookiecutter/variable-reference.md

 * `name`: The name of the project.
 This will be used to build defaults for other inputs, such as `title`, `python_package`, etc. It should be one word, using only alphanumeric characters (and starting with a letter).
+It can include also `_` and `-` which will be handled differently when building other variables from it (replaced by spaces in titles for example).

 * `description`: A short description of the project.
 It will be used as the description in the `README.md`, `pyproject.toml`, `mkdocs.yml`, etc.